AN OVERVIEW

 OVERVIEW AND STUDY-PLAN FOR EACH MODULE

-Module 1: 10 -12 of January (Nosen/Oslo)
+Module 1: 4 - 6 of April (Nosen/Oslo)

 An Introduction to practical Indian philosophy and the overarching goals and purposes of yoga.